Build more functionality into your Touch Board project with this flexible shield

-We’ve developed the Touch Board Proto Shield to provide an easy and robust way to add functions to your Touch Board, and to provide a set of alternative ways to connect to your electrodes.
+We developed the Touch Board Proto Shield to provide an easy and robust way to add functions to your Touch Board.
 The Touch Board Proto Shield makes it easy to connect to your Electric Paint sensors, no matter what your project format.

 If you've never soldered headers on before don't worry.
 Just follow our step-by-step tutorial below to attach the sockets and headers, and start your next project!